rubrikinc/rubrik-powershell-sdk/docs/powershell/inputs/AddNodesToCloudClusterInput.md

 - numberOfNodes: System.Int32
   - Number of nodes to add.
 - shouldKeepResourcesOnFailure: System.Boolean
-  - Specifies whether node resources like logs and environment should be saved when the add node operation fails.
+  - Specifies whether node resources are preserved if the add node operation fails.
+- awsImageId: System.String
+  - AWS AMI ID to deploy to add nodes to an AWS Cloud Cluster without the marketplace.
+- azureImageName: System.String
+  - Azure image name to deploy to add nodes to an Azure Cloud Cluster without the marketplace.
 - cloudAccountId: System.String
   - Customer cloud account UUID.
 - vendor: CcpVendorType